 Then just return the pan to the oven and bake for another ten minutes or until the eggs are set.
 If you like runny yolks, you’ll want to check them after about five minutes.
 For harder set eggs, you can bake them for as long as 12 minutes.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 To make these easy sheet pan eggs and bacon, you will need a rimmed baking sheet.

 If you don’t have time to make the sheet pan eggs on busy mornings, you can make them in advance.
 Simply make the recipe and then store it in the refrigerator for up to a week until ready to serve.
 Each serving can be reheated on a plate in the microwave for about one minute on high.

-For those who don’t like spinach, other vegetables can be used instead.
-Asparagus, eggplant, and broccoli are great choices, but they will take longer to roast.
+For those who don’t like spinach, other vegetables like red bell peppers can be used instead.
+Asparagus, sweet potatoes, eggplant, and broccoli are great choices, but they will take longer to roast.
 You can roast them on a separate sheet pan drizzled with olive oil.
-Or you can add in leftover vegetables from dinner.
+You can also add leftover vegetables from dinner.

 More Breakfast & Brunch Recipes

 Next time you're looking for a delicious breakfast idea that will feed a large crowd, try one of these easy breakfast recipes:

 - Bundt Cake Breakfast (Bacon Egg and Cheese)

 Not ready to make this healthy bacon and eggs sheet pan meal yet?
 Don’t forget to pin the recipe for later.